-- A. This rule governs the attendance of children at court hearings unless the child is present by subpoena, the desire to be present, or by other order of the court. - B. Children under four years of age are excused from attending all court hearings. - C. Children four years of age and over must attend if: - 1.
-Directed to attend by the court. - 2.
-Requested to attend by a party or their counsel, and the court finds that: - a.
-Attending would not be detrimental to the child. - b.
+A. This rule governs the attendance of children at court hearings unless the child is present by subpoena, the desire to be present, or by other order of the court.

+B. Children under four years of age are excused from attending all court hearings.

+C. Children four years of age and over must attend if:

+1. Directed to attend by the court.

+2. Requested to attend by a party or their counsel, and the court finds that:

+a.
+Attending would not be detrimental to the child.

+b.
 The child is not otherwise unable to attend due to disability, physical illness, or medical condition.

-- D. If a child who is 10 years of age or older was not properly notified of his or her right to attend a hearing or was not given an opportunity to attend, the court must continue the hearing unless the court finds that it is in the best interest of the child not to continue the hearing.
-(Welf. & Inst.
-Code § 349, subd. (d).) - E. No child is to be brought to court solely for the child to confer with the child's attorney or to visit relatives. - F. If the child is present, the judicial officer in the assigned court may view and speak with the child.
+D. No child is to be brought to court solely for the child to confer with the child's attorney or to visit parents.

+E. If the child is present, the judicial officer in the assigned court may view and speak with the child.
 If the child is represented by counsel, counsel will also be present.

 (Adopted 1/1/1990; Rev. 7/1/1991; Rev. & Renum.
 1/1/1997; Renum.
 7/1/2001; Rev. 1/1/2002; Renum.
-1/1/2006; Rev. 1/1/2010)
+1/1/2006)